MG-5/nixie-clock-hardware/README.md

 ### Known issues in rev 1.0
 * octal buffer for PWM use seems do not works for dimming
-  * workaround: dimming solved by adding turn-off points in mulitplexing routine (firmware)
+  * workaround: dimming solved by adding turn-off points in mulitplexing routine (firmware-based solution)
 * bad mosfet selection -> high R_DSOn lead to heat at high current due diode reverse current shots
   * workaround: use better Mosfet with TDSON-8 footprint that can be soldered onto the existing one
   * caution: soldering TDSON-8 with thermal pad on back causes short circuit due to untented via underneath pad
 * output cap is to small -> causes high voltage ripple
+  * workaround:
-  * workaround: use 2.2uF with 2220 footprint
+    * add 2.2uF with 2220 footprint
+    * add 180uF electrolytic cap
 * ESD protection on ARGB connector has wrong wiring
   * workaround: do not use USBLC6 and add enameled copper wires